phiweger/zoo/README.md

 ### Documentation

+For detailed information about zoo's added value, implementation, use cases and tutorials refer to the [wiki](https://github.com/viehwegerlib/zoo/wiki).
 Documentation about zoo's functions and API is available at [readthedocs](https://readthedocs.org/).

 ### Tests